 Has it been worth it?
 You bet!

-More important than all of that, it’s YOU that makes it all matter.
+Perhaps more important than any of that, it’s YOU, the listener, that makes it all matter.
 That’s why I wrote this story!
-When I hear my music has made a positive difference – the “Naked Piano” has helped ease stress and adversity – well, that’s really powerful stuff.
-It’s why I continue to play and write and work as hard as I do.
+When I hear my music has made a positive difference – the “Naked Piano” has helped ease stress and adversity – well, that’s really powerful stuff!

-Thank you for being a listener and for making it all matter.
+Thank you for being a listener, for your support and for making it all matter.
 I’m so grateful.